 In 1833, the General Assembly passed a "Black Law" barring the teaching of non-resident persons of color without a town's permission.
 The law was passed as a result of opposition to Prudence Crandall's school for African-American women in Canton.
 Crandall was arrested and tried three times for violating the law.

-Searchable database on individual pieces of art created by Connecticut artists hired under the Federal Art Project (FAP) of the Works Progress Administration (WPA) during the Great Depression (1929-1941).
-Includes detailed biographical information of over 150 artists.
+Searchable database of individual pieces of art created by Connecticut artists during the Great Depression (1929-1941).
+They were hired under the Federal Art Project (FAP) of the Works Progress Administration (WPA).
+It includes detailed biographical information of over 150 artists.